primefaces/primefaces/docs/15_0_0/components/commandbutton.md

 refresh.

 The _update_ attribute is used to partially update other component(s) after the ajax response is received.
-Update attribute takes a comma or white-space separated list of JSF component ids to be updated.
-Basically any JSF component, not just PrimeFaces components should be updated with the Ajax response.
+Update attribute takes a comma or white-space separated list of Jakarta Faces component ids to be updated.
+Basically any Jakarta Faces component, not just PrimeFaces components should be updated with the Ajax response.
 In the following example, form is submitted with ajax and _display_ outputText is updated with the ajax response.